McKinley Foundation Board of Directors, enacting the mission of the Foundation through service and engagement.

 Marc McConney, Director

-General Manager, Presby Hall at UIUC
+General Manager, Presby Hall

 Taylor McGlaughlin, Director

-Resident Director, Presby Hall at UIUC
+Resident Director, Presby Hall

 Taylor serves on the McKinley Foundation’s Board of Directors as part of her role as the Resident Director of Presby Hall.
 Previously, she spent two years working as a Resident Adviser at Presby Hall.
 In May 2017, Taylor graduated from the University of Illinois at Urbana-Champaign with a Bachelor of Science in kinesiology.
 She began her master’s studies in nursing this fall through UIC.